ttn64681/Bird-Audio-Classification/README.md

     DISCLAIMER:
     Currently, the models are not uploaded here due to size.
     Neither are the datasets uploaded.
 You will need to download the BIRDCLEF dataset from the following (download 'train_short_audio': https://www.kaggle.com/competitions/birdclef-2021/data
     If you wish to use your own dataset, just remember to change the labels within the code.
+Also, you will have to change the file paths.